andrewtdiz/Weave/CONTRIBUTING.md

 We also have some guidelines for what kind of features we tend to reject:

-- **Does not serve a majority of users** - Fusion should be a base that people can build their own specific tooling on top of.
+- **Does not serve a majority of users** - Fission should be a base that people can build their own specific tooling on top of.
 More niche features would be better served by being part of third party libraries.
 - **Only serves code writability** - we shouldn't look for ways to 'save